evronylab/NanoSeqTools/README.md

 * trinuc_bg_ratio: Data frame of the sample trinucleotide background (i.e. number of interrogated bases for each trinucleotide context), the genome trinucleotide background (i.e. number of each trinucleotide context), and the normalized ratio of these.
 Columns: sample, tri (trinucleotide context), sample_tri_bg, genome_tri_bg, ratio2genome.

-* trinuc_bg.sigfit: Data frame in sigfit format of the trinucleotide background (i.e. number of interrogated bases for each trinucleotide context), with one row per sample and one column per trinucleotide context.
+* trinuc_bg_ratio.sigfit: Data frame in sigfit format of the ratio of the sample trinucleotide background (normalized to a sum of 1) to the genome trinucleotide background (normalized to a sum of 1), with one row per sample and one column per trinucleotide context.

 * observed_corrected_trinuc_counts: Data frame of observed and corrected mutation counts (for all mutations and for unique mutations).
 Columns: sample, tri (trinucleotide context), trint_subst_observed, trint_subst_unique_observed, ratio2genome, trint_subst_corrected, trint_subst_unique_corrected.